GowerCampbell/Pre-Assessment-MCQ/Defensive_Programming/Defensive_CodingGuide.md

 3. [Examples](#examples)

 ## Key Principles
-Learn how to write code that anticipates and handles potential problems [here](./KeyPrinciples.md).
+Learning how to write code that anticipates and handles potential problems [here](./KeyPrinciples.md).

 ## Debugging
-Explore strategies for identifying and fixing errors in your code [here](./debugging.md).
+Exploring strategies for identifying and fixing errors in your code [here](./debugging.md).

 ## Examples
-Check out practical examples of defensive programming and debugging techniques [here](./examples/README.md).
+Checking out practical examples of defensive programming and debugging techniques [here](./examples/README.md).

 ---